Three reasons not to build a house on permafrost

-4. Avoid taking advice of people telling you that you can build on permafrost for cheap.
-That could be a financially painful lesson particularly if they convince you to go with fewer precautions.
-It’s always nice to hear the advice you want to hear but there is often much more value in the advice you were afraid of hearing.
-Ask your friends who have built homes or bought homes on permafrost to get an honest opinion other than mine.

-I have been asked about building on permafrost over and over by friends, neighbors and clients who want to build on permafrost in Goldstream Valley so I created this page for the community I don’t know.
+I have been asked numerous time by friends, neighbors and clients who want to build on permafrost so I created this page for them and the community I don’t know.
 With hotter summers and warmer winters we are seeing rapid changes and the effects of permafrost degradation in low lying areas in and around Fairbanks, Alaska.
 Good luck out there!

-**Now**